 Check the "Yes" box if the corporation is a subsidiary in a parent-subsidiary controlled group.
-The "Yes" box must be checked even if the corporation is a subsidiary member of one group and the parent corporation of another.
+This applies even if the corporation is a subsidiary member of one group and the parent corporation of another.

 Note: If the corporation is an "excluded member" of a controlled group (see section 1563(b)(2)), it is still considered a member of a controlled group for this purpose.